Reda1337/SA-lab/phase-1-architectural-foundations/journal/week-01.md

    }
    ```

- - Explicit outputs: Return values — anything you explicitly return from the function.
+ - Explicit outputs: Return values, anything you explicitly return from the function.

    Example:
    ```js